buildsi/spliced/docs/getting_started/developer-guide.rst

 3. Use `Elfcall <https://vsoch.github.io/elfcall>`_ to emulate the linker and find paths of libraries with needed (undefined) symbols.
 4. Present the elfcall output to each predictor to use appropriately.

-In the case of a "diff" comparator like libabigail or symbolator, we match names of libraries that are used for each of the original dependency (A) and spliced dependency (B) case.
+In the case of a "diff" comparator like libabigail or the symbols predictor, we match names of libraries that are used for each of the original dependency (A) and spliced dependency (B) case.

 In the case of smeagle, we first check if elfcall didn't find any symbols, and if so we stop and report failure.
 The smeagle model depends on function symbol names and will always fail if a symbol is entirely missing.
 If we found all our symbols, we then derive first smeagle json (saved to a cache based on the library name) and